 - Who cooks Christmas Lunch in your family and what's their specialty?

-- What’s your post-Lunch tradition on Christmas Day (for lots of Aussie’s, it’s heading to the beach or the pool in the hot weather, or having a sleep!).
+- What's your post-Lunch tradition on Christmas Day (and yep, for most Aussies, it's heading to the beach or the pool in the hot weather, or having a sleep!).

 Ask a question about family, about tradition, about values…. and you'll get great engagement from your followers!

-With this post, I went with a little controversy.
-Some parents, like me, think Elf on a Shelf is loads of fun and they revel in the creativity.
-For others it’s not so much fun, with the challenge of thinking of something every day, let alone remembering!
+With this post, I went with a little controversy, because we all know that when it comes to holiday content, the Elf can polarise parents!
+Some parents, think Elf on a Shelf is loads of fun and they revel in the creativity.
+For others it's not so much fun, with the challenge of thinking of something every day, let alone remembering!

 Here's my take on a Yes or No Post.
 Or in this case, a “Heck Yes”, or a “Hell No” Post